Hilltop Hoods: 2010–2017: Drinking from the Sun and Walking Under Stars

-On 28 July 2010, Hilltop Hoods completed work on a zombie movie, Parade of the Dead, that the group wrote, filmed, and starred in.
+On 28 July 2010, Hilltop Hoods completed work on a zombie movie, Parade of the Dead.
+Filmed mostly in Adelaide, the former Adelaide Gaol was used as a "key location".
+Spirit Films and Oasis Post, divisions of Adelaide-based Kojo, created DVD and Blu-Ray releases of the film.
+Shot using 15 cameras of various types, the film comprises a zombie apocalypse inter-cut with footage of a live concert by the Hoods at the Gaol.
+Designed for release just before Halloween, the film was only the second made by an Australian group on Blu-Ray (the other being AC/DC).
+Richard Coburn of Oasis Post directed, edited, and designed the film.
+It was co-written by Coburn, Scott Dooley, and Matt Lambert, and is over an hour long.
 Using the title from a State of the Art track, it was released on 22 October with the eponymous single.
-Filmed mostly in Adelaide, the former Adelaide Gaol was used as a "key location".

 In late November 2011, the band premiered the single, "I Love It", on the Triple J breakfast show.
 Featuring Sia, the song peaked at No. 6 on the ARIA chart and was the lead single from their sixth album, Drinking from the Sun, which was released on 9 March 2012.
 During December 2011, they supported Eminem and Lil Wayne during the Australian leg of Eminem's world tour.
 The song has since been certified 4× Platinum by ARIA, denoting sales of more than 280,000 units.

 Three music videos for "I Love It" were published online in December 2011 by DJ Debris.
 Three versions were commissioned by the band, involving three different directors: Nash Edgerton of Blue Tongue Films; the Animal Logic animation company; and independent Melbourne, Australia, film-maker Carl Allison.

 In January 2012, the group "leaked" a song from the sixth album following the emergence of interest on their Facebook page: "Let's have some fun.
 If we get 5000 likes on this post we're going to leak a track off Drinking from the Sun"—they received more than 7,500 likes within 10 minutes.
 Surprised with the magnitude of the response, the band subsequently posted: "Wow.
 Give me a minute." and posted a link to a new track, "Rattling the Keys to the Kingdom", on YouTube shortly afterward.
 "Rattling the Keys to the Kingdom" was certified Gold by ARIA in 2018.